sourcelens/The_Ultimate_Beginners_Course_For_ComputerScience_Or_IT/Questions/L_32_CircuitWithTwoResistors/CircuitLab_Quiz01.md

 **Description**

-a) Here at the marked point of the above circuit, the voltage will be 0V, as it is connected to the ground.

-b) Here at the marked point of the above circuit, the voltage will be 0V, as it is connected to the ground.

-c) Here at the marked point of the above circuit, the voltage will be 0V, as it is connected to the ground.

-d) Here at the marked point of the above circuit, the voltage will be 0V, as it is connected to the ground.
+Here at the marked point of the above circuit, the voltage will be 0V, as it is connected to the ground.

 ---
 ---